OxfordRSE/How-to-write-better-research-code-NTD-Technical-Meeting-2021/slides/slides.md

 # Code Smells

+There are many ways to write good software.

+There are fewer ways to write bad software.

-There are no hard and fast rules about what makes good software.
-A *code smell* is a pattern of code that **is likely to** make the code hard to understand and work with.
+*Code smells* are recognised patterns of code likely to hinder understanding and make it hard to work with.

-All common code issues are so common that they are actually named (Fowler, 2000):
+Code smells are actually named (Fowler, 2000):

 -   Long Parameter List
 -   Duplicated Code